Leetisdeep/ttsongs/README.md

 Right now you can run server.py so you can see web on your own(running as local)

 ### Info
-It uses https://www.tokhits.com/songs/trending to parse songs but code could get adepted to any other website too
+So this is an app(web) which just parse songs and displays list of those songs It uses https://www.tokhits.com/songs/trending to parse songs (thanks to the owner of the web too) but code could get adepted to any other website too

 ### Extra info